bnm-AI-dev/Reinforcement-Learning/README.md

 # Reinforcement-Learning

-This is a running repo for the tutorials I am creating on Reinforcement Learning.
-We will be using a grid, and build an agent and multi agents that can navigate through the grid.
+This repository contains a series of tutorials on Reinforcement Learning.
+We start with a simple grid environment and progressively build agents—including multi-agent systems that learn to navigate it.
+The tutorials begin with foundational concepts, such as the REINFORCE algorithm, and advance toward more sophisticated policy gradient methods.